-The SC5306B has seven dynamic variables that affect its gain, namely, pre-amplifier state (on/off), IF attenuator settings, RF attenuator setting, filter path, inversion gain, input frequency, and temperature.
+The SC5406B has seven dynamic variables that affect its gain, namely, pre-amplifier state (on/off), IF attenuator settings, RF attenuator setting, filter path, inversion gain, input frequency, and temperature.
 Correction of gain needs to take into account five main factors.
-As noted in the "EEPROM Data Content" section, the pre-amplifier gain, through gain (no attenuation, no pre-amplification), RF attenuation, and gain-over-temperature variation are calibrated over the span of the SC5306B frequency range.
+The pre-amplifier gain, through gain (no attenuation, no pre-amplification), RF attenuation, and gain-over-temperature variation are calibrated over the span of the SC5406B frequency range.
 These are the frequency dependent parameters that are combined with the IF attenuation to make the total gain calculation.

 Let us start by writing the gain equation with no dependence on temperature or frequency, and with the pre-amplifier turned on.
-We get the following equation:
+We get the following equation.

-$$G{dev} = G{preamp} + G + \Delta G{fil} + \Delta G{inv} - A{rf} - A{if}$$ Equation 1 where G{dev} is the total gain of the device, G{preamp} is the gain of the preamplifier, G is the through gain, A{rf} is the attenuation of the RF attenuator, ΔG{fil} is the gain change of IF3_FILTER1 path, ΔG{inv} is the gain change in spectral inversion mode, and A{if} is the attenuation of the the IF attenuators.
+$$G{dev} = G{preamp} + G + \Delta G{fil} + \Delta G{inv} - A{rf} - A{if}$$ Equation 1

+G{dev} is the total gain of the device, G{preamp} is the gain of the pre-amplifier, G is the through gain, A{rf} is the attenuation of the RF attenuator, ΔG{fil} is the gain change of IF3_FILTER1 path (the SC5406B does not have an alternative filter path so this term is 0 or ignored), ΔG{inv} is the gain change in spectral inversion mode, and A{if} is the attenuation of the the IF attenuators.
 If the preamplifier is off, no inversion, default filter path, and no attenuation applied then $G{dev} = G$.
-Writing Equation 1 with dependency on temperature, we add on the temperature dependent gain factor $\Delta G(T)$ and obtain the following:
+Writing Equation 1 with dependency on temperature we add on the temperature dependent gain factor $\Delta G(T)$ and obtain the following: